mikeybellissimo/LoRA-MPT/README.md

 If you're interested in [training](https://www.mosaicml.com/training) and [deploying](https://www.mosaicml.com/inference) your own MPT or LLMs on the MosaicML Platform, [sign up here](https://forms.mosaicml.com/demo?utm_source=huggingface&utm_medium=referral&utm_campaign=mpt-7b).

+Note: I left this in as a thank you to MosaicML for open-sourcing their model.

 ## Attributions

 I would like to thank the wonderful people down at MosaicML for releasing this model to the public.
 I believe that the future impacts of AI will be much better if its development is democratized.